In Vitro Fertilization (IVF)

 Embryo transfer

 Embryo transfers takes place between 3 or 5 days after fertilization in the case of fresh cycles, or at a planned time in the case of frozen embryo transfer.
-The procedure itself is relatively quick, painless and takes approximately 15 minutes to complete.
-The fertility specialist will insert a flexible catheter into the vagina, through the cervix and into the uterus and using a syringe, place the embryo(s) into the uterus.
+The procedure is quick, painless and takes approximately 15 minutes to complete.
+The fertility specialist inserts a flexible catheter into the vagina, through the cervix and into the uterus and using a syringe, place the embryo(s) into the uterus.

 Pregnancy test